-- By Heather A. ConleyHeather A. Conley is senior fellow and director of the Europe Program at the Center for Strategic and International Studies (CSIS) in Washington, D.C. and a former deputy assistant secretary of state in the Bureau of European and Eurasian Affairs.
-These views are her own.
+- By Heather A. ConleyHeather A. Conley is the senior vice president for Europe, Eurasia, and the Arctic and director of the Europe program at the Center for Strategic and International Studies.
+Follow the Europe program on Twitter: @CSISEurope.

 Ten months into President Barack Obama’s first year in office, reports emerged that Greek budgetary figures simply weren’t adding up.
 Six months later, an emergency European summit was held to approve the first $147 billion bailout of Greece.
 The Greek crisis nearly brought the global economy to a standstill — not bad for an economy that represents just 2 percent of Europe’s GDP.